symeneses/MLS-C01/3_modelling/SagemakerAlgorithms.md

 ## Object2Vec

 Create vectors or embeddings of high-dimensional objects, where similar objects are close.
+Similar to Word2Vec, encoding sentences or paragraphs.

 **Input**
 - Pairs of integer token lists, these can be of different size